Packing for a sailing trip: what to bring & practical tips for a perfect vacation

 A traditional hard-shell suitcase is not the most practical solution for sailing.
 A rigid bag takes up too much space, is difficult to store in cabins and compartments, and could damage interior finishes when moved.

-That's why sailing duffel bags are a better choice: soft and adaptable, they compress easily and can be stored in any cabin corner.
+That's why sailing duffle bags are a better choice: soft and adaptable, they compress easily and can be stored in any cabin corner.
 Choosing this type of bag helps avoid bulky obstacles in shared spaces.

 A sailboat’s capability depends on its length and interior layout.
 On average, a 10-12 meter boat can comfortably accommodate 4 to 6 people, while larger ships over 15 meters can host 8 to 10 guests.